Final report for SW18-500

 Field Measurements/Data Collection

-The following measurements will be taken to assess cover crop benefits:
+The following measurements were taken to assess cover crop benefits:

 - Cover crop biomass.
 Collected using four sub-samples per replicate in each field using a 75-cm dia. range hoop), with all vegetation cut to a height of 1-2 cm and returned to the lab for sorting, oven-drying, and weighing.

 - Soil cover.
-Measured using a transect and line-point intercept method.
+Measured using quadrats and a transect and line-point intercept method.

 - Forage quality.
 Evaluated using near infrared reflectance spectroscopy (NIRS) to determine nitrogen content and decomposition dynamics of the residues.